gowthamalasakaniS574661/show-alasakani/README.md

 | Tom Hardy       | Intense performance style | 46  |
 | Robert Downey Jr.| Charismatic presence      | 58  |
 | Ryan Gosling    | Emotional depth           | 43  |

+---

+## Favorite Quotes

+> "Success is not final, failure is not fatal: It is the courage to continue that counts."
+> *Winston Churchill*

+> "The only way to do great work is to love what you do."
+> *Steve Jobs*